-6.1 Assets Section Manager is responsible for the implementation and administration of the policy and procedures (notification of work notices to property owners, calculation of fees etc).

-6.2 Financial Services Section Manager is responsible for the invoicing and collection of contributions for the works.
+- 6.1 Assets Section Manager is responsible for the implementation and administration of the policy and procedures (notification of work notices to property owners, calculation of fees etc).
+6.2 Financial Services Section Manager is responsible for the invoicing and - 6.2 Financial Services Section Manager is responsible for the invoicing and collection of contributions for the works.